Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Season Stats

-- He's also helped out on the ground, with 299 rushing yards (19.9 ypg) on 57 carries with three rushing touchdowns.
+- He has tacked on 299 rushing yards on 57 carries with three touchdowns, averaging 19.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Broncos.